Do you know of the long day’s patience,belly down on frozen drift,while the head of heads is feeding out of range.

 Chamois Doe shot for meat on a recent Tahr hunt.
 She was taken with a Remington 700 rifle in .243 cal at 150 meters.

-Cham buck of no real significance head wise ensconced in his high seat on the look out for accommodating “chamesses” in the early morning.
+Cham buck of no real significance below -head wise ensconced in his high seat on the look out for accommodating “chamesses” in the early morning.
 He was the only one sighted in a recent two day hunt.
 This area usually provides a good smattering of animals and my suspicions are that the venison dollar is high and there as been helicopter activity in the area.

 Above a young animal taken for meat early in the trip.
 Rifle is a Sako Forester .308 with Shilen barrel and Bix n Andy trigger housed in a Macmillan Ultra light stock.
 Below a 9.25″ buck was shot holding six does in late March!!